AlexRusbridge/toolkit-for-ynab/docs/feature-list.md

 Add support for links in memos on the accounts page.

-## Keyboard Shortcut: Clear Transaction [CTRL + Enter]

-Clear a new or edited transaction by pressing CTRL+Enter (CMD on Mac) while it's selected.

 ## Modify First Day of the Week

 Adjust the first day of the week in the calendar to whichever day you chose when editing or adding a transaction.